Jlemieux-afk/No-HardDrive-Showing/README.md

 <br />
 <br />

-With the last command sucessful, we can see it assigned the letter E to the new drive preformed.
+With the last command sucessful, we can see it assigned the letter "E" to the new drive, and is now shown in File Explorer under "This PC".
 <br />
 <br />